By Barbara Allan

 The 1980s was all about continued focus on upgrades and expansion.
 Higher performance lifts were installed, and major re-shaping of pistes began.
 It was also when Samoëns’ first on-mountain accommodation appeared.
 By 1986, inter-village transport was also made available to the many tourists now flocking to the valley.

 The 1990s was comparatively slow in terms of mountain development, focus instead turning to other infrastructure: snow-making, signage, better roads, and carparks.
 The 1990s also brought about a major management change, with ‘La Compagnie des Alpes’ taking charge of Flaine, Samoëns, Morillon and Sixt in 1997.

-One of their first, and until this year perhaps biggest undertakings, was the construction in 2003 of the Grand Massif Express.
+One of their first, and perhaps biggest undertakings, was the construction in 2003 of the Grand Massif Express.
 It took more than a century, but the vast ski area was now directly accessible from Samoëns village.
 And all that’s followed since, including the arrival of Europe’s biggest high-speed chairlift for 2017/18, has seemed a natural evolution in the history of the Grand Massif.